iyxan23/ooxml-templater-js/docs/template-syntax.md

 With enough functions (and the ability to define your own functions), templating sheets will be much easier and deterministic.
 If you give it the same input data, it will always return the same output.

+It's also important to know that this templating syntax will be used across multiple file formats.
+They will still retain the same syntax and behavior, except for **special calls**, which will be drastically different across different file formats.

 ## Expressions